-This project will help bring the targeted two ARECs up-to-date and provide capacity to meet client demand for services.
+This project will help bring the Southern Piedmont AREC up-to-date and provide capacity to meet client demand for services.
 The existing research laboratories and support facilities are in poor condition, have reached their functional life expectancy, are no longer ideal for conducting experiments required to respond to modern agricultural issues, and cannot support demand for the program activities.
-These ARECs have inadequate means to meet safety requirements, conduct appropriate experiments, and support their ongoing research and extension programs.
+The SPAREC has inadequate means to meet safety requirements, conduct appropriate experiments, and support their ongoing research and extension programs.

-Although they are still used as laboratory and office space because of current space limitations, structures at both ARECs have reached their functional life expectancy and present concerns in safety and research efficacy.
+Although they are still used as laboratory and office space because of current space limitations, structures at the AREC have reached their functional life expectancy and present concerns in safety and research efficacy.
 Laboratory spaces in these buildings are also outdated and do not provide the functionality needed to support modern laboratory and fieldwork in their respective agricultural sciences.
-Additionally, greenhouse space for both ARECs is imperative to carrying out VAES objectives; Controlled environment growth facilities are a critical component of both research programs.
+Additionally, greenhouse space is imperative to carrying out VAES objectives.
+Controlled environment growth facilities are a critical component of both research programs.
 Having state-of-the-art plant growing facilities is necessary for researchers to remain current with industry partners and find innovative solutions to current world problems.